hanabi/hanabi.github.io/Reference.md

 * However, what if the *Chop Moved* cards are also all trash?
 The other players can see that this clue must have some other purpose - it should signal an *Ejection* on the very next player.
 * *Junk Ejection* can be performed throughout the game.
 (But keep in mind that in the *End-Game*, a player might just be stalling.)

+#### The 5 Color Ejection

+* This convention only applies in the *Early Game*.
+* Normally, in the *Early Game*, if a player gives a color *Play Clue* to a 5, it would mean that it is a *Finesse* on the 5 and all of the cards leading up to the 5 are playable.
+* However, in the *Early Game*, this is fairly unlikely to be the case.
+Instead, players agree that this is an *Ejection* and that the next player should play their *Second Finesse Position*.
+* After the blind-play, the player who received will know that it must be a 5.
+* For example, in a 3-player game:
+  * It is the first turn and nothing is played on the stacks.
+  * Alice clues red to Cathy, touching a red 5 on slot 3.
+  * Bob knows that normally, this would be a *Finesse* on the 5, indicating to Bob that he has the red 1, the red 2, the red 3, and the red 4.
+However, since it is the *Early Game*, he also knows that *5 Color Ejection* should take precedence over a *Finesse*, so he knows to play his *Second Finesse Position* card.
+It is a red 1 and it successfully plays.
+  * From Cathy's perspective, if Bob had played his *Finesse Position* card in response to the red clue, then Cathy would know that it was a *Finesse* or a *Bluff*.
+But since Bob blind-played his *Second Finesse Position* card, it must be the 5.
+Cathy marks the red card as red 5.
+* *5 Color Ejections* are **only possible** if there is only one brand new card introduced with the color clue.
+For example, on the first turn of the game, it would be illegal to perform a *5 Color Ejection* where a red clue is given to Cathy that touches a red 5 on slot 1 and a red 4 on slot 2.
+  * As an exception to the above rule, in dual-color variants, it is possible to perform a *5 Color Ejection* if all of the newly-introduced and non-focused cards are of a different suit.
+For example, on the first turn of the game, Alice can perform a *5 Color Ejection* by cluing red to Cathy and touching a red 5 on slot 1, a rainbow 2 on slot 2, and a rainbow 3 on slot 3.
+* The *5 Color Ejection* convention conflicts with *Unknown Trash Ejection* convention.
+In the case of a conflict, the *Unknown Trash Ejection* interpretation has precedence.
+(See the *5 Color Discharge* below.)

 #### Junk Ejection (with 5's)

 * Normally, in the *Early Game*, if there are some other *Play Clues* or *Save Clues* to give and a number 5 clue is given to a one-away-from-chop 5, then it is an "early" *5 Stall* and is instead treated as an *Early 5's Chop Move*.